bcgov/ExchangeLabOps/docs/README.md

 [We are one of many labs around the world](https://apolitical.co/government-innovation-lab-directory/ "Map of Public Sector Innovation Labs").
 Our Lab has a focus on building digital competencies and a more digital government, aligned to our [Digital Framework](https://digital.gov.bc.ca/ "BC's Digital Government Website").

-## To find the current state of the BCDevX Platform Services visit here:
+## To find the current state of the BCDevX Platform Services visit:

 [BCDevX Platform Services Status](http://status.developer.gov.bc.ca/)